mossadal/mathjax-plugin/README.md

 # mathjax-plugin

-Enable MathJax in the backend, so that blog post previews containing mathematical formulas are rendered correctly.
+Simple plugin for OctoberCMS.
+The plugin enables MathJax in the backend blog entry page, so that blog post previews containing mathematical formulas are rendered correctly.

 ## Description